MVLA Player Code of Conduct

 - Players are expected to arrive and be ready for warm up at least 45 minutes prior to kickoff or as designated by the staff coach.

-- Players should be outfitted in the appropriate uniform apparel as identified in game day communications through Teamsnap.
+- Players should be outfitted in the appropriate uniform apparel as identified in game day communications through Byga.
 However, all players should bring all uniforms to every game.

 - Be aware that playing time is earned.
 Coaches do take into account player commitment, work ethic, behavior and skill set in determining match lineups.